The 3 Common Mistakes When Forming a Business Partnership

 Even with this previous entrepreneurial success, rather than going at real estate investing alone, Chris decided to partner up.
 “I should have been smart enough to look around me and say, ‘I’m a smart person, I’ve got good people around me, I’ve paid attention, I’ve got good mentors’ … but I still felt like I needed a partner in order to invest in real estate, the fix and flip stuff.”

 However, rather than selecting the best and most qualified partner, he picked a friend.
 “Let me be clear: great guy, phenomenal person.
-He was a good friend of mine, but the problem was that neither one of us had any experience in real estate, and the funny thing was we both were scared of losing, and rather than lose alone, we chose to lose together.”
+He was a good friend of mine, but the problem was that neither one of us had any experience in real estate, and the funny thing was we both were scared of losing.
+Rather than lose alone, we chose to lose together.”

 Chris said, “that’s what happens so often in partnerships.
 We made the decision to be partners for all the wrong reasons.
 Not because he had strengths and I had strengths, but because we both had a weakness, which was a lack of faith, lack of bravery, lack of courage to go do it on our own.”

-Things seemed peachy in the beginning, but that turned out to be a double-edged sword.
+Even though they were both unexperienced, since they had a preexisting relationship, things seemed to go smoothly in the beginning.
+But that initial success turned out to be a double-edged sword.
 “We picked a couple of deals and we were doing well,” Chris explained.
 “We had no idea that we were spending twice as much as we needed to spend and taking twice as long to do it, but we were selling the houses and making money.
 And we mistook making money for success.”

 The main problems Chris and his partner faced were not tracking their progress, moving too fast, and not holding each other accountable.
 Instead, Chris said, “we basically were just kind of relying on the other to be the smart one.”